 Staff remuneration is set through a combination of performance, relativity and value of salary based on independent benchmark for the sector.
 The remuneration is indexed and closely aligned to roles with annual review to reflect current market conditions.
-All UEA (Unified Enterprise Agreement) staff are covered by the remuneration ranges in the enterprise agreement with annual wage increases determined by the Fair Work Commission Annual Wage Review and Equal Remuneration Order processes.
+All UEA (Unified Enterprise Agreement) staff are covered by the remuneration clause in the enterprise agreement with rates reflecting, at a minimum, the relevant Award rates, with increases determined by the Fair Work Commission Annual Wage Review and Equal Remuneration Order processes.